Hackers target UK cybersecurity universities

-Over the course of a hacking campaign lasting months, Iranian cybercriminals tried to hack into UK universities offering government-certified cybersecurity courses.
+Iranian cybercriminals attempted to hack into UK universities offering government-certified cybersecurity courses, new research has claimed.

-The group behind the attacks targeted at least 18 British universities according to researchers.
+The group behind the attacks targeted at least 18 British universities over a period of several months, according to researchers.
 The list of targets includes some high-profile institutions as well as some lesser known universities certified by the National Cyber Security Centre (NCSC) to provide degrees in cybersecurity.

 At this time though, it is not known as to whether the universities in question were singled out because of their affiliation with the NCSC but half of the targets on the list were NCSC-certified.